codetalker7/codetalker7.github.io/_pages/code.md

 All dotfiles containing my config can be found at my [dotfiles](https://github.com/codetalker7/dotfiles){:target="\_blank"} repository.
 Feel free to go through it!
 I use [`yadm`](https://yadm.io/docs/overview){:target="\_blank"} to maintain my configuration, so it should be straightforward to reproduce it.
 My old configuration lives in the `old-dotfiles` branch of the repository.

+> ##### `dotfiles` always contains the most recent information.
+>
+> If you want to look at the most recent configuration I use, the best way is to simply look at the `dotfiles` repository.
+Although this page describes a lot of it, it doesn't contain everything.
+Also, I release specific snapshots of what I consider to be the most stable versions of my config.
+Check that out in the [`Releases`](https://github.com/codetalker7/dotfiles/releases) section.
+{: .block-tip }

 ## OS and Desktop Environment

 - **OS**: I recommend [Ubuntu](https://ubuntu.com/){:target="\_blank"} (currently I'm using [Jammy Jellyfish](https://releases.ubuntu.com/jammy/){:target="\_blank"}).
 Ubuntu is well-maintained, easy to use and also really easy to set-up as well (dual-booting a Windows machine with Ubuntu distributions is easy).
 [Pop!OS](https://pop.system76.com/){:target="\_blank"} is another distribution I recommend.